jkmackie/confusion_matrix_visualization/README.md

 ![Alt text](images/Example-category-data.PNG)

-The solution is a multiclass confusion matrix.
+The solution is a **multiclass confusion matrix**.
 Scikit Learn provides a [confusion_matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) tool.
 For our scenario, the matrix looks like this:

 **sklearn confusion_matrix:**